 TP: Also, unlike Continuum, where Roman guides the listener, here the drum does the “talking.”

 DV: Yes, that distinction was intentional.

 TP: Creatively and commercially speaking, the project is a bold move.

-DV: (Laughs) My goal is to develop as a musician, and these projects I hope push me in the direction I want to go in, and I have no control over what the music will do once it gets out there; either people enjoy it or not.
-When Continuum came out, some people came up to me and said: “When I first heard the recording I didn’t know what you were doing.
+DV: (Laughs) My goal is to develop as a musician, and these projects I hope to push me in the direction I want to go in.
+I have no control over what the music will do once it gets out there; either people enjoy it or not.
+When Continuum came out, some people said: “When I first heard the recording, I didn’t know what you were doing.
 I was trying to figure out what you were trying to say.”
 Also, many people were taken aback because they thought it wasn’t as “pianistic” as it should be.
-People said things like, “It’s your recording, you’re the leader, you’re a piano player and there’s not a lot of piano playing on the album.”
-However, I considered Continuum to be pianistic in the sense of dealing with the instrument from a sonic standpoint.
-Also, I was thinking in terms of textures and structures and my function within the ensemble.
+People said, “It’s your recording, you’re the leader, you’re a piano player, and there’s not a lot of piano playing on the album.”
+However, I considered Continuum to be pianistic in dealing with the instrument from a sonic standpoint.
+Also, I was thinking about textures and structures and my function within the ensemble.
 I wasn’t thinking, “I am going to take a solo now.”

 TP: The online publication All About Jazz sums the project up nicely, “Mbókò isn’t just an album that rewards repeat visits, it’s a recording that demands them.
-A single listen is more than enough to make clear that there’s something important going on here, as Virelles and his adept group create an hour-long journey of deeply felt spirituality, but Mbókò unveils far more with each and every spin.”
+A single listen is enough to clarify something important going on here.
+Virelles and his talented group create an hour-long journey of deeply felt spirituality.
+Mbókò unveils far more with every spin.”